By Donna Cardillo, RN, MA, CSP, FAAN

 Join a Specialty Association as a Student Member

 Although many students don’t know what specialty they’re interested in eventually working in, others have a specific interest early on.
 For example, if you think you’d like to work in the ED after graduation, you should join the Emergency Nurses Association as a student member.
 The dues for joining a professional organization are nominal for student membership in most cases, and there’s huge value.
 You’ll get the association publications, have access to “members only” sections of its website, and reap all the other rewards of membership.
-Some organizations offer scholarships, mentoring, and bulletin boards or chat rooms where you can contact experienced members for advice, information, and support.
+Some organizations offer scholarships, mentoring, and chat rooms where you can contact experienced members for advice, information, and support.
 Even if you only have a passing interest in a particular specialty, student membership in a related association will increase your learning curve.

 Look for Student Externships